top of page

 If you want to test what happens when you interrupt autopilot, start small with something like the 7-Day PM Reset.

-No identity shift required.
+No identity shift required (that organically comes later).

 Just awareness.